-To be considered a "Qualifying Property" eligible for C-PACE Financing, a Qualifying Commercial Real Property must meet the following requirements:
+To be considered a "Qualifying Property" eligible for C-PACE Financing, a Qualifying Commercial Real Property (as defined below) must meet the following requirements:

-- A. Must be located within a Participating Municipality, or multiple abutting Participating Municipalities. - B. Must be owned by a Benefited Property Owner, who is not a state, municipality, or any political subdivision thereof. - C. Must not be a Residential Dwelling of four units or less.
+- A. Must be located within a Participating Municipality-(as defined below), or multiple abutting Participating Municipalities. - B. Must be owned by a Benefited Property Owner (as defined below), who is not a state, municipality, or any political subdivision thereof. - C. Must not be a Residential Dwelling (as defined bellow) of four units or less.
 Multifamily properties of five units or more are eligible.
 Mixed-use, not-for-profit, and agricultural properties may also be eligible.
 If the eligibility of a certain property is not clear, Green Bank may determine property eligibility in its reasonable discretion based on site specific considerations including, but not limited to, zoning designation and current/past/future land use.
-Multiple abutting parcels may be included in the legal description of one Benefit Assessment Lien if (1) each parcel, by itself, is a Qualifying Property (2) each parcel is owned by the same Benefited Property Owner, and (3) each parcel benefits from the same Qualifying Project. - D. Must not be subject to any mortgage, deed of trust or other equivalent consensual security interest securing a loan primarily for personal, family or household use in a Residential Dwelling of four units or less or on land on which a person intends to construct a Residential Dwelling of four units or less.
+Multiple abutting parcels may be included in the legal description of one Benefit Assessment Lien (as defined below) if (1) each parcel, by itself, is a Qualifying Property (2) each parcel is owned by the same Benefited Property Owner, and (3) each parcel benefits from the same Qualifying Project. - D. Must not be subject to any mortgage, deed of trust or other equivalent consensual security interest securing a loan primarily for personal, family or household use in a Residential Dwelling of four units or less or on land on which a person intends to construct a Residential Dwelling of four units or less.